MCS-270-GroupProject/GAC-Laundry-App/README.md

 _Who Let The Clothes Out?_ taught the team invaluable lessons in app development, real-time synchronization, and database management.
 We learned that seamless data sharing is essential and practical solutions can significantly enhance daily routines.

 ## License
-This project is licensed under the MIT License.
-See LICENSE for more details.

 Explore the app, and feel free to contribute to the project.
 Thank you for being a part of the _Who Let The Clothes Out?_ community! 🧺